romadox/SynthCorona/readme.md

       <code>[0,1,2,3]+c[2,3,4,5]</code>
-The first pattern is going to update at a different speed than the second, so even though they are the same lengths, they are not going to finish at the same time.</li>
+The first pattern is going to update at a different speed than the second, so even though they are the same lengths, they are not going to finish at the same time.

-<li>The Cross operation is to be combined with another operator
-("x*" or "xl", etc.).
+The Cross operation is to be combined with another operator ("x*" or "xl", etc.).
 With Cross, we will step through each item in A before stepping to the next B. For example, see how the addition of these two patterns is is different with and without Cross:

                      Simple Addition             Cross Addition
           Patterns: [1,2,3,4]+[0,1,2]    vs    [1,2,3,4]x+[0,1,2]
                      Step:     Result:           Step:     Result:
                      1+0         1                1+0        1